 Which way today?
 Each morning it was the same excited question.
 Clockwise or counter-clockwise, for another day-long adventure on the Sella Ronda, perhaps the world’s most beautiful ski circuit.
 The area, in Italy’s Dolomites in the South Tyrol or Alto Adige, is known as a place of elegant skiers and long lunches, but it’s secretly also one of the best family ski destinations in the world.
 Our pair loved it, delighted to be heading off on a long ski that they knew couldn’t end until we arrived back at our starting point in time for tea.

-Crystal’s Chalet Violetta sits just up from the river on the edge of the village.
-Our light, airy bedroom looked down the valley towards town and across the snow-covered slope outside, where the children (far from exhausted) tobogganed as their form of après-ski until the snow gave out late in the week.
-The bus-stop was just outside for the several-minute hop to and from the main gondola, although it was an easy stroll for an après-ski wander around town.
+Our light, airy hotel looked down the valley towards town and across the snow-covered slope outside, where the children (far from exhausted) tobogganed as their form of après-ski until the snow gave out late in the week.
+The bus stop was just outside for the several-minute hop to and from the main gondola, although it was an easy stroll for an après-ski wander around town.
 And wander we did, buying souvenir pasta from the supermarket and eating ice-creams.
-Back at the chalet there was cake and hot chocolate for tea, a courtesy bar in the big lounge and multi-course dinners in the gaily-painted subterranean dining room, with free wine that went around again and again, just like the skiing…
+After all, ski holidays are about much more than just the skiing.

 Read more about family ski holidays in Italy.